-Topics range widely over the broad field of history, and can include papers from other fields of study that have an historical aspect, as well as papers presented by invited speakers from outside the immediate College community.
+Topics range widely over the broad field of history, and can include papers from other fields of study that have an historical aspect, as well as papers presented by invited speakers from outside the immediate University community.

 |“Building ‘the Crazy Machine’: How the First Congress Invented Our Government”

 |“Keep to Leave a Trace or Destroy to Protect?
 Diaries of Jewish Parisians during the Holocaust and Today’s Archives”

 Katherine Roseau, Assistant Professor, Department of Modern and Classical Languages, University of Lynchburg

 Sponsors include the History Department, the School of Humanities and Social Sciences, the Office of the Vice President and Dean of Academic Affairs, and the Potter Lecture Fund.